 Cultural heritage, nation building, Andean ethnography, indigeneity and gender.

-For the 2021 International Studies Research Lab at UIUC, Dr. Scarborough is researching a white paper about the adoption of open access educational material at community colleges.
-The paper will explore the current ecosystem for open access materials that explore global studies and the social sciences.
+For the 2021 International Studies Research Lab at UIUC, Dr. Scarborough researched a white paper about the adoption of open access educational material at community colleges titled "A Review on the Impact of Open Access Course Materials on Community Colleges: Student Success and Social Equity".
+The paper explores the current ecosystem for open access materials that explore global studies and the social sciences.

 International Studies Research Lab — 2018, 2019, 2020, 2021